We're hiring

 Insurance use casePolicy review, carrier portal automation, complex form fillingMarketing content, CRM automation, general drafting

-Price (approx.)$3–$15/million tokens depending on model$2.50–$10/million tokens depending on model
+Price (approx.)$3 to $15/million tokens depending on model$2.50 to $10/million tokens depending on model

 Best choice whenPrecision matters; accuracy is non-negotiableSpeed and integrations matter; general drafting tasks